vik2982/spring-cloud-kubernetes/readme.md

 I have tested the solution on a local Kubernetes single node cluster using docker desktop on mac.
 I have also tested on a multiple node cluster using GKE.

+## Architecture

+The example microservices consists of the following modules:
+- **employee-service** - a module containing the first of our sample microservices that allows to perform CRUD operation on Mongo repository of employees
+- **department-service** - a module containing the second of our sample microservices that allows to perform CRUD operation on Mongo repository of departments.
+It communicates with employee-service.

 ## Usage

 1. `kubectl create ns vik` - Create new kubernetes namespace